LCC-CIT/CS123-CourseMaterials/CS123_Syllabus_8wk.md

+<u>Exercises</u>
+Weekly (except midterm an final quiz weeks) exercises give you practice with concepts learned during each week.

 <u>Quizzes</u>
-Weekly quizzes are given that cover the required reading and tutorial videos for that week.
-These quizzes must be taken before the second class meeting of the week.
-They are "open book" (or video).
+Weekly (except midterm an final quiz weeks) quizzes are given that cover learning material for that week.
+These quizzes are "open book".

+<u>Team Projects</u>
+You will work together with your team to either make a presentation or create an AI solution.
+Each team member will have a specific part to contribute and will be individually graded.

 <u>Midterm and Final Quizzes</u>